Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Introduction

+More specifically, we propose a Universal Vision-Language Dense Retrieval (UniVL-DR) model to get the representations of queries, texts, and images and learn a tailored vision-language embedding space for multi-modal retrieval.
+UniVL-DR optimizes the vision-language embedding space using hard negatives~\citep{xiong2020approximate} and balances the modalities of these negatives to alleviate the modality preference of multi-modal retrievers.
+Furthermore, UniVL-DR introduces an image verbalization method, which regards language as a kind of mentalese~\citep{doi:10.1177/0301006621991491} and mitigates the modality gap between images and texts.
+Our image verbalization method first aligns the semantics of image captions and figure pixels~\citep{DBLP:journals/tcyb/HuangPW21}, and then paraphrases the image facts.
+It helps to bridge language and vision understanding modules of UniVL-DR via natural language.

-To build a multi-modality retrieval benchmark, we leverage a multi-modality question answering (QA) benchmark WebQA~\citep{chang2021webqa} in our experiments and convert it to a standard open-domain QA setting, which retrieves candidates from multi-modality sources for user queries.
-Divide-and-conquer is an intuitive way to build a multi-modality retrieval system and we treat it as the oracle by pre-routing modality during retrieval.
-Our model, VL-UnivSearch, addresses the challenges that come from the divide-and-conquer pipelines by jointly modeling different single-modality retrieval and modality routing, achieving the state-of-the-art multi-modality retrieval performance, as well as outperforming baseline retrieval models in each single-modality scenario.
+To build a multi-modal retrieval benchmark, we leverage a multi-modal question answering (QA) benchmark WebQA~\citep{chang2021webqa} and convert it to a standard open-domain setting: retrieving multi-modality candidates from text and image collections for a user query.
+Divide-and-conquer is an intuitive way to build a multi-modal retrieval system and we pre-route queries to oracle modality to show the upper bound performance of such a system.
+Compared with the divide-and-conquer system, UniVL-DR addresses the retrieval result fusion challenge, achieves state-of-the-art multi-modal retrieval performance, and brings more than 5\% improvement in single/cross modality retrieval.

-Our experiments show that VL-UnivSearch learns a tailored embedding space for both single-modality and multi-modality retrieval tasks.
-It eliminates the retrieval preference of different modalities and achieves better retrieval results by bridging vision-language modalities in the raw text space.
-All these experimental results show that learning one universal representation space from multi-modalities is starting to be more beneficial than a single-modality task with more than 5\% improvements---pretraining representation model on multi-modality and our learning techniques can leverage the additional signals from different modalities, to overcome the modality boundary and provide better results in both multi-modality and single-modality setting.
+Our experiments show that UniVL-DR learns an effective embedding space for multi-modal retrieval by separating texts and images into different areas and guiding queries to return candidates from corresponding modalities.
+Our further analyses show that UniVL-DR can alleviate overfit single-modality signals by balancing hard negatives during training and bridging the modality gap between vision and language by verbalizing images.
+All experimental results show that learning one universal representation space is starting to benefit single-modality tasks---pretraining representation models on multi-modality and using our techniques can learn additional signals from multi-modalities, overcome the modality boundary, and provide convincing gains in single/multi-modality tasks.